 It is a communication center!
 Preschoolers can deliver their ideas through their illustrations and their printing or attempts at printing.

 The preparation is all in the pre-planning.
-What concepts or skills do you want to work on?
+Which concepts or skills do you want to work on?
 Recognizing their name?
 "Writing" a story?
 Pre-plan the materials that you will have available at this interest center for the day or week.

 Comment on what you see, not on what is missing or incorrect: “I see that you wrote a LOT today!
 Look at all that writing!
 I wonder what you were writing about.” or “Look at all the “E’s” you made!
-You certainly have been practicing!
+You certainly have been practicing!"